Bharatiya Janata Party: Foreign policy

-The Vajpayee administration also offered political support to the U.S. War on Terror, in the hope of better addressing India's issues with terrorism and insurgency in Kashmir.
+The Vajpayee government strongly opposed the 1999 NATO bombing of Yugoslavia, with Vajpayee describing it as a "dance of destruction".
+The Vajpayee administration later offered political support to the U.S. war on terror, in the hope of better addressing India's issues with terrorism and insurgency in Kashmir.
 This led to closer defence ties with the US, including negotiations for the sale of weapons.
 However, the BJP strongly condemned the 2003 invasion of Iraq, stating that it "deplores the unjustified military action resorted to by the United States, Britain and their allies against Iraq".
+In 2005, the BJP opposed the India–United States Civil Nuclear Agreement, which placed restrictions on India's nuclear program.
 The BJP also opposed the 2011 military intervention in Libya and urged the Lok Sabha to pass a unanimous resolution condemning it.

 The Modi government initially took a pragmatic stance towards Pakistan, attempting to improve relations with Nawaz Sharif's government, culminating in Modi visiting Pakistan in 2015.
 Relations subsequently deteriorated, particularly after Sharif was ousted in 2017.
 The Modi government has since been described as taking a "hardline" approach on Pakistan, and the BJP has accused the opposition Congress of collaborating with Pakistan through its criticism of government policy.
 In 2015, the Modi government was accused by the Nepalese government of imposing an undeclared blockade on Nepal.
 The Modi government expressed concern following the 2021 Myanmar coup d'état, but maintained cordial relations with the military government, abstaining from a United Nations Security Council resolution regarding the situation there.
 The Modi government remained neutral on the Russo-Ukrainian War, abstaining from United Nations Security Council Resolution 2623, which condemned the ongoing Russian invasion of Ukraine.
 The leadership of the Indian National Congress backed the government's stance.

+Disinformation and conspiracy theories

+The BJP has frequently spread disinformation and relied on the demonisation of Muslims.
+The use of fake news has been a part of the party's strategy.
+In September 2018, Amit Shah said at a party meeting in Rajasthan that the BJP IT cell had influenced the media during the 2017 Uttar Pradesh elections and added, "We should be capable of delivering any message to the public, whether sweet or sour, true or fake."

+In April 2024, the US State Department criticised the BJP for promoting antisemitic conspiracy theories involving George Soros.

+In December 2024, the French newspaper Mediapart condemned the BJP for falsifying its reports and added, "There are no facts available supporting the conspiracy theory promoted by BJP".